 How can I purchase tickets?

 Sensory-friendly performance subscription tickets and single tickets can be purchased online or by calling 412-454-9105.
 Special discount codes will be distributed through PBT's partners within the autism and IDD communities.
 For more information about tickets, please call 412-454-9107.

 How much will tickets cost?

 Thanks to generous support from our community, including the Edith L. Trees Charitable Trust, Ms. Carrie M. Stanny, and the Montague Family Foundation, we are able to offer these tickets at a heavily discounted rate for families with special needs.
 Patrons will have a range of ticket prices and seating options to choose from.

 Other patrons are welcome to purchase tickets for the sensory-friendly performances at our regular ticket price.

 Who is supporting these sensory-friendly performances?

 As we all know, it takes a village!
-Pittsburgh Ballet Theatre gratefully thanks our generous sponsors for the 2014-15 sensory-friendly performances: The Edith L. Trees Charitable Trust, Ms. Carrie M. Stanny, and the Montague Family Foundation.
+Pittsburgh Ballet Theatre gratefully thanks our generous sponsors for the 2014-15 sensory-friendly performances: The Edith L. Trees Charitable Trust, Ms. Carrie M. Stanny, the Montague Family Foundation and The Jack Buncher Foundation.
 PBT also thanks the Autism Connection of PA, the Pittsburgh Cultural Trust, Theatre Development Fund, the Children's Institute, and many others for their partnership and support!

 How can I help Pittsburgh Ballet Theatre with this endeavor?

 Pittsburgh Ballet Theatre will be looking for qualified volunteers (i.e., special education teachers, therapists, etc.) to help on the days of the performances.
 Qualified volunteers can register today!
 Should you wish to make a donation to PBT to help support the sensory-friendly performances, please click here to donate, and thank you!